German Volunteer Corps: Formation

 It was reported by Militant Wire that the German Volunteer Corps was formed in June 2023, being within the structure of the Russian Volunteer Corps which trains, organises, and endorses them also.
 The unit was formed on the basis by German nationals as well as external help from the Russian Volunteer Corps.

+The unit, alongside the Russian Volunteer Corps for which they fight in cooperation with, has fought in several hotspots along the frontline during the invasion - notably in areas such as Avdiivka which fell to Russian forces in late February 2024.
+In April 2025, the GVC was incorporated into the 49th Infantry Battalion.

 Relations and allies

-The German Volunteer Corps, according to Junge Welt, allegedly have connections and ties or otherwise similar ideological perspectives and viewpoints to the Third Way political party.
-This political party, also commonly referred to as the Third Parth, is known to be a far-right and neo-Nazi political party having ties with the National Corps, the Misanthropic Division, Right Sector, and Svoboda in Ukraine.
-The unit has a significant relation to units affiliated within the Russian Volunteer Corps, due to German Volunteer Vorps being part of its structure.
+The unit has a significant relation to units affiliated within the Russian Volunteer Corps, due to German Volunteer Corps being part of its structure.
 RAND Corporation have also confirmed the cooperation between several volunteer units in Ukraine, notably the Russian, Polish and German volunteer corps.